 To protect your artwork, and prevent airborne dust contaminating the record when stored, you also need to invest in outer record sleeves.

-Now that your favorite records are packaged up in their protective layers against airborne nasties, you’ll need somewhere to store your collection.
-The fundamental rule about storing records in any unit is they must be stored vertically.
-Stacking records flat in piles will lead to warping over time.
+Now that your favorite records are packaged up in their protective layers against airborne dust, you’ll need somewhere to store your collection.

 You’ll also want to avoid any excessive pressure on groups of records, even when stored vertically.
 That means you shouldn’t stack too many records in one compartment, and you should always leave plenty of space to easily flip through your records.
 Small compartments designed to help break up record collections are your friend in this instance.